TLS certificates and trust model

 One certificate per machine

 Native installations now use the same per-machine certificate model as Podman: one certificate chain and private key for each machine.
-Each machine presents only its own identity, and each certificate only needs to cover that machine's fully qualified domain name.
+Each machine presents only its own identity, and each certificate only needs to cover hostname verification for that machine's fully qualified domain name.

-When Envoy is enabled in native installations, you must provide the certificate clients will trust when they connect through Envoy.
+When Envoy is enabled in native installations, you must provide the certificate that clients will trust when they connect through the Envoy frontend URL.
 Deephaven generates the internal per-machine certificates used behind Envoy, unless you disable generated per-machine certificates.

 Warning